That Girl Cooks Healthy

 • Make sure your finger nails aren’t excessively long has this can inhibit making satisfactory dumpling.

-• Use a fine texture type of cornmeal as this takes a lot quicker to cook then coarse cornmeal.
+• Use a fine texture type of cornmeal as this takes a lot quicker to cook than coarse cornmeal.

-• Make sure the water is pre-boiled and continued to boil throughout the preparation
+• Make sure the water in the pot is pre-boiled and continues to boil throughout the preparation.

 • If the dough is too sticky you can save it by adding a small amount of flour at a time.
 Alternatively, dry dough can be leveled out with a splash of water

-• DO NOT use cornflour this is NOT the same as cornmeal.
-Cornflour is a thicken and doesn’t serve the same purpose as cornmeal.
+• DO NOT use cornstarch this is NOT the same as cornmeal.
+Cornstarch is a thicken and doesn't serve the same purpose as cornmeal.

 These Jamaican cornmeal dumplings are so quick and easy, gluten and wheat free alternative for soup and stews